Anderson-Lai/ib-notes/hleconomics/economics.md

 economics is the study of the choices leading to the best use of scarce resources to fulfill unlimited human wants and needs

 for society, all economic resources are scarce
-these resources come from human soceity and nature
+these resources come from human society and nature

 economic development is often achieved at the expense of the environment and natural resources
 overuse of these practices lead is unsustainable